ahmohbati/SecOn/Security-Onion-14.04-Release-Notes.md

 - The installer now supports LVM, which automatically creates a /boot partition and will likely be our recommended option.

-- The Keyboard Layout page may be larger than your screen resolution and so the Next button may be hidden.
-You can simply slide the window over until you see the Next button.
+- The Keyboard Layout screen may be larger than your screen resolution and so the Continue button may be off the screen to the right.
+You can simply slide the window over until you see the Continue button.

 - Once the installer completes, it should prompt to eject the media.
 If you don't see any text but it appears to hang, simply press Enter